Is 400 Mbps Good For Gaming?

 Cable Internet

-This service can be rather variable depending on who provides it.
+This service can vary depending on who provides it.

 Normally it can provide a very stable connection with decent speeds, but it can also suffer from a wide range of issues that cause downtime including poor connections, nearby construction, and more.